 The Maracana is an open-air stadium in Rio De Janeiro, Brazil.
 Named after the Maracana region, the stadium was built in 1950.
 It has hosted numerous football matches, including the final of the 1950 FIFA World Cup.

 The stadium is owned by the Government of Rio de Janeiro.
-The stadium, which is the largest in South America, will undergo a comprehensive renovation programme ahead of the 2014 World Cup and the 2016 Olympics.
+The stadium, which is the largest in South America, underwent a comprehensive renovation programme ahead of the 2014 World Cup and the 2016 Olympics.

 Empresa de Obras Públicas (EMOP) and Secretary of Works are the owners of the project.
-The renovation project started in August 2010 and is expected to be completed by May 2013.
+The renovation project started in August 2010 and was completed by May 2013.

-The stadium was opened to public for tours in April 2012, although renovation works are still going on.
-The project is expected cost$440m.
+The stadium was opened to public for tours in April 2012, although renovation works were still going on.
+The project cost approximately $500m.

 The Maracana was originally built using reinforced concrete.
 It has an oval shape and consists of two tiers divided by medium-sized open boxes.
 A cantilevered roof spanning 30m covers 34 rows at the rear of the stadium.